c7tincu/euh.js/README.md

 Changed the output of `ø.ast` and `ø.sep`.

 The API is now “freezed”.
-I don’t have any plans for adding new features or changing existing ones.
+I don’t have any plans for adding new features or changing existing ones.<br/>
 Should any issues appear, I’ll try to fix them.

 + **0.4.0 (2012-12-18)**